-Promotion, production and use of plants considered invasive have placed the Green Industry under scrutiny, no matter whether the plants in question are truly invasive or are invasive in all regions.
+Promotion, production and use of plants considered invasive have placed the Green Industry under scrutiny.
 The annual cost of invasive plants to the U.S. has been estimated at more than \$34 billion (Pimentel et al., 2005).
 An estimated 85% of woody plants now considered invasive were originally introduced for landscape purposes (Bell et al., 2003).
 The establishment of the National Invasive Species Council (1999) and its release of the National Invasive Species Management Plan (NISC, 2001) have major implications on the ability of the Green Industry to produce some current plants and introduce new plants.
 However, cultivars of species may have characteristics making them less invasive (Wood, 2007).